Saying 'Yes' to The Fool Tarot Card: When the Impossible Becomes the Inevitable

 If everything I had to do was taken care of, I’d ___”

-If I wasn’t allowed to sacrifice anything, I’d have to stop ____”
+If I weren’t allowed to sacrifice anything, I’d have to stop ____”

 If I could live anywhere, what would I see every morning?